Teoroo-CMC/PiNN/docs/usage/overview.md

 ## What to read

-See the [notebook](notebooks/overview.md) examples to get started.
+Checkout [quick start](quick_start.md) to get started.
+See the [notebook](notebooks/overview.md) examples for more examples.

-If you want to use PiNN for fitting a machine-learned potential, read the available options of the [potential model](potential.md) and whatever network (likely [PiNet](pinet.md)) you'd like to use.
+If you are interested in an specific application, e.g. fitting a machine-learned potential, read the available options of the [potential model](potential.md) and network (likely [PiNet](pinet.md)) you'd like to use.

 If you are interested in developing novel ANN architectures using PiNN, you might want to read about the structures of our implemented networks, and